Action Collections & Receivables Management (ACRM)

 Source: Equifax Canada – How long does information stay on my credit report?

-Get any settlement agreement in writing before you pay.
-Make sure the agreement states the amount, the payment terms, and that the debt will be reported to the credit bureaus as settled or paid in full.
+Get the agreement in writing before you pay, stating the amount, the payment terms, and that the account will be reported as settled or paid.

 Other collection agencies in Canada